inkbear/cctapp/docs/experiments.md

 ## Viewing Collected Data

-The Data Collection page will list all data collections ordered by project and experiment creation date.
+The Data Collection page lists all data collections ordered by project and experiment creation date.
 Viewing a single item will show all the participant responses for each generated link.
 If a link was used more than once, there will be multiple entries.